Polyglot Prompt: Multilingual Multitask PrompTraining: Introduction

-The main contributions of our work are summarized as follows. \begin{itemize*} \item To the best of our knowledge, this is the first architectural exploration for the learning of multiple conceptually-different tasks (e.g., classification, named entity recognition, question answering and summarization) and multiple languages, which relies solely on a monolithic model. \item We introduce the concept of \textit{multilingual prompt engineering} and provide some preliminary studies on what makes a good multilingual prompt. \item We have done extensive experiments in \textit{in-language training}, \textit{cross-lingual zero-shot transfer}, and \textit{cross-task \& cross-lingual zero-shot transfer} scenarios and design an interpretable multilingual evaluation to understanding how multitask multilingual prompting works and give some interesting observations.
-(Sec.~\ref{sec:interpret}) \end{itemize*}
+The main observations are listed in Sec.~\ref{sec:conclusion}.
+Below, we summarize the main contributions.
+(1) To the best of our knowledge, this is the first architectural exploration for the learning of multiple conceptually-different tasks (e.g., classification, question answering and text generation) and multiple diverse languages, which relies solely on a monolithic model.
+(2) We introduce the concept of \textit{multilingual prompt engineering} and provide empirical insights on what makes a good multilingual prompt.
+(3) We have conducted extensive experiments for \textit{in-language training}, \textit{cross-lingual zero-shot transfer}, and \textit{cross-task \& cross-lingual zero-shot transfer} scenarios, and designed an interpretable multilingual evaluation methodology to understand how multitask multilingual prompting works, which leads to interesting observations (Sec.~\ref{sec:interpret}).